Installation

 image will contain our Pro-supported services and APIs.This command reuses the image if it’s already on your machine, i.e. it will not pull the latest image automatically from Docker Hub.

-This command does not bind all ports which are potentially used by LocalStack, nor does it mount any volumes.
-When using Docker to manually start LocalStack, you will have to configure the container on your own.
+This command does not bind all ports that are potentially used by LocalStack, nor does it mount any volumes.
+When using Docker to manually start LocalStack, you will have to configure the container on your own (see docker-compose-pro.yml and Configuration).
 This could be seen as the “expert mode” of starting LocalStack.
 If you are looking for a simpler method of starting LocalStack, please use the LocalStack CLI.

 To facilitate interoperability, configuration variables can be prefixed with